jgneff/openjdk/README.md

 * `/snap/openjdk/current/jdk/man` - Tool reference manuals
 * `/snap/openjdk/current/jdk/lib/src.zip` - Source file archive

-On Fedora-based systems, these directories are found under the root `/var/lib/snapd` instead of their locations on Debian-based systems shown above.
+On Fedora-based systems, these directories are found under the root directory `/var/lib/snapd` instead of the locations shown above for Debian-based systems.

 You can use the package in two ways: